rjdkmr/do_x3dna/README.md

 To execute do_x3dna, 3DNA package should be installed and $X3DNA environment variable (Detail is given in 3DNA manual) should be defined.

-<strong> Please cites the follwoing publication and the curren github page:</strong>
+<strong> Please cite the follwoing publication and the current github page:</strong>
 Xiang-Jun Lu & Wilma K. Olson (2003)
 3DNA: a software package for the analysis, rebuilding and visualization of three-dimensional nucleic acid structures.